 The U.S. Federal Communications Commission (FCC) has this to say about the Amateur Radio Service:

 "The amateur and amateur-satellite services are for qualified persons of any age who are interested in radio technique solely with a personal aim and without pecuniary interest.
 These services present an opportunity for self-training, intercommunication, and technical investigations.
 Twenty-seven small frequency bands throughout the spectrum are allocated to this service internationally...

 "Millions of amateur operators in all areas of the world communicate with each other directly or through ad hoc relay systems and amateur-satellites.
 They exchange messages by voice, teleprinting, telegraphy, facsimile, and television...

 "All frequencies are shared.
 No frequency is assigned for the exclusive use of any amateur station.
 Station control operators cooperate in selecting transmitting channels to make the most effective use of the frequencies.
 They design, construct, modify, and repair their stations..."
 (FCC website.)

 In order to participate in Amateur Radio you must pass an FCC license examination that covers radio, electronics and regulatory information.
 Hams have rather wide latitude to select their operating frequency and type of transmission that allows them to "work" other amateurs across town or around the world, depending on circumstances.

 (Note that Amateur Radio is quite distinct from Citizens Band (CB) radio.
 CB operators are only allowed to use a few frequency channels and must legally use low operating power.
 They need not prove any technical knowledge, and they are not licensed.
-For the most part, CB radio is best for relatively short range communications.)
+For the most part, CB radio is for relatively short range communications.)